clnsmth/spinneret/README.md

 # spinneret

-For spinning EDI into the Semantic Web
+For integrating EDI into the Semantic Web

 ## Installation